ethanak/SimplePgSQL/README.md

 Due to code size limit, `md5` method may be disabled in compilation time, decreasing code size for Arduino by some kilobytes.

+If `md5` is specified as a method in `pg_hba.conf` but the user's password on the PostgreSQL server is encrypted for SCRAM, then SCRAM-based authentication will automatically be chosen instead.
+Consider downgrading password encryption in PostgreSQL from SCRAM to md5 in `postgres.conf`.
+Then renew user passwords if allready created.

 All methods are asynchronous, but sometimes may block for a while in case of poor network connection.

 As column names and notifications are rarely needed in microcontrollers applications, may be disabled.